Kezzryn/Advent-of-Code/2024/README.md

 ### [Day 3](Day%2003) - Mull It Over
 - **Problem:** String parsing.
-- **Solution:** A simple regex, and undestanding the puzzle data.
+- **Solution:** A simple regex, and understanding the puzzle data.
 The biggest gotcha of this puzzle was correctly understanding how to deal with newline characters.
 The answer is ... `don't()`.

 ### [Day 4](Day%2004) - Ceres Search
 - **Problem:** Word search!